 The test measures the maturity level of your endometrium.
 The information you get enables embryo transfer at the optimal time.
 The results may show three possible scenarios with probability percent.
 42% of beREADY patients have pre- or early-receptive diagnose and they need more time to mature.
 About half of the patients have an "average" maturation speed, and approximately 10% need less time for maturation compare to "average".
-As you see it is difficult to make a diagnose without testing
+As you see it is difficult to make a diagnosis without testing

 PRE or EARLY-RECEPTIVE

-The test confirms that you have an average and expected WOI and there is no need to change timing
+The test confirms that you have an average and expected WOI and there is no need to change the timing

 LATE or POST-RECEPTIVE

 You have rapid endometrial maturation!
 The test shows that you have shifted WOI, and embryo transfer should be done earlier.
 So, the report indicates the exact timing that is optimal for you

 How does the beREADY test work?